-\rightarrow Answer G: Acceptable = 68 percent; Unfair = 32 percent.
+\rightarrow Answer G: Acceptable=68 percent; Unfair=32 percent.

-In Question F, a number of people regard a 5 percent nominal wage cut as "unfair."
-Even in an environment of a high unemployment rate, people set their reference point to the current wage level (the endowment effect) and find it unfair if wages are reduced from that reference level (loss aversion).
+In Question F, a number of people regard a five percent nominal wage cut "unfair."
+Even in an environment of high unemployment rate, people set their reference point to the current wage level (endowment effect) and find it unfair if wages are reduced from that reference level (loss aversion).

-On the other hand, in Question G, one can discern that DNWR is not a phenomenon that is seen in every situation.
-Note that the only difference between Questions F and G is the firm's profitability.
-However, this difference leads people to think a 5 percent nominal wage cut as "acceptable."
-This implies that people have a tendency toward loss aversion, but they are also capable of finding a nominal wage cut "fair" and accepting it, when their firm experiences a loss and needs to cut costs.
+On the other hand, in Question G, one can see that downward nominal wage rigidity is not a phenomenon that is seen in every situation.
+Note that the only difference between Question F and G is the firm's profitability.
+However, this difference leads people to think a five percent nominal wage cut "acceptable."
+This implies that people have a tendency of loss aversion, but they are also capable of finding a nominal wage cut "fair" and accept it, when their firm experiences a loss and needs to cut costs.

 IV.
-Reasons Why the Extent of DNWR Varies across Countries and across Time
+Reasons why the extent of DNWR varies across countries and across time

-In Section III, we surveyed prospect theory in behavioral economics and examined the reasons why nominal wages could be downwardly rigid.
-Using prospect theory, one can then explain consistently why nominal wages in Japan were downwardly rigid during the 1990s.
-That is, under near-zero inflation, firms were reluctant to cut nominal wages because of concerns over violating workers' sense of fairness.
-We assume this happened because it took a certain amount of time for both firms and employees to recognize the deepness of the recession.
+In section III, we surveyed prospect theory in behavioral economics and examined the reasons why nominal wages could be downwardly rigid.
+Using prospect theory, one can then explain consistently why nominal wages in Japan were downwardly rigid during 1990s.
+That is, under near zero inflation, firms were reluctant to cut nominal wages because of concerns over violating workers' fairness.
+We assume this happened because it took a certain amount of time for both firms and employees to recognize the deepness of recession.
 This was partially due to delays in the banks' disposal of non-performing loans, and thus bankruptcies were uncommon for the first several years after the bubble economy burst in the early 1990s.
 Furthermore, it was not until the 1990s that the unemployment rate climbed to an unprecedented level and persisted.

-As shown in Section II, however, the extent of DNWR found in Japan during the 1990s was small compared to that of Switzerland, which experienced a similar period of extremely low inflation and prolonged recession.
-Then, DNWR seemed to disappear around the end of the 1990s in Japan.
-In addition, a comparison of timeseries data shows that there was greater downward rigidity after the mid-20th century than before among the industrialized countries.
+As shown in section II, however, DNWR seemed to disappear around the end of the 1990s in Japan.
+The extent of DNWR found in Japan during the 1990s was small compared to that of Switzerland, which experienced a similar period of extremely low inflation and prolonged recession.
+In addition, a comparison of time series data shows that there was greater downward rigidity after the mid 20th century than before among the industrialized countries.
 Why does the extent of DNWR vary across countries and across time?

 In this section, we discuss the reasons why these differences across countries and across time occur.
-In Section IV.A., we begin with a look at the reasons why Japan had less DNWR than other countries in the 1990s, primarily by focusing on differences between Japan and the United States in labor market characteristics and institutions.
-In Section IV.B., we consider why there would be variations in DNWR across time within the same country, and also examine why Japan's nominal wages exhibited no downward rigidity at the end of the 1990s.
+In Section 4.A., we begin with a look at the reasons why Japan had less DNWR than other countries in the 1990s, primarily by focusing on differences between Japan and the US in labor market characteristics and institutions.
+In Section 4.B., we consider why there would be variations in DNWR across time within the same country, and also examine why Japan's nominal wages exhibited no downward rigidity at the end of the 1990s.
 Our application of the prospect theory framework below is aimed in part at seeking the reasons for these differences.

-A. Differences across Countries
+A. Differences across countries